hmontesdeoca/AlgorithmCheatSheet/README.md

 # AlgorithmCheatSheet
-A simple studying tool to help me remember algorithms
+An andoid application to help me study algorithms